-Bowman, a Republican, was the representative for Massachusetts's 5th congressional district from 1881 to 1883.
+Bowman was the representative for Massachusetts’s 5th congressional district and was a Republican.
+He served from 1881 to 1883.

-He was previously the representative for Massachusetts's 5th congressional district (1879-1881).
+He was previously the representative for Massachusetts’s 5th congressional district as a Republican from 1879 to 1881.

 From Mar 1879 to Mar 1883, Bowman missed 292 of 788 roll call votes, which is 37.1%.
 This is worse than the median of 28.9% among the lifetime records of representatives serving in Mar 1883.
 The chart below reports missed votes over time.